wqqas1/hotel/README.md

 Hotel Website.

 Features:
--Login
--Register
+-Login.
+-Register.
--View Hotels
+-View Hotels.
--Add Review to Hotel
+-Add Review to Hotel.
--Edit the  Review
+-Edit the  Review.
--Delete the Review
+-Delete the Review.
 -View all Reviews about a specific Hotel.
 -View Rooms Provided by a Hotel and the Rooms Details.
+-Ability to Edit a Room.

 In development:
 - Partners